Jesús Padilla Gálvez: Philosophical views

 In his doctoral thesis, Padilla Gálvez examined central issues of analytic philosophy.
 His subsequent investigations are characterized by an application of the analytic method to the study of philosophical problems.
 This method involves both, the analysis of language to eliminate ambiguity as well as a profound scrutiny of the logical form of philosophical propositions.
 Padilla Galvez's work may be classified into five lines of investigation: philosophy of language, logic, philosophy of history of science, social changes in democratic systems and language for specific purposes (LSP).
 He was dealing with the works of Gottfried Leibniz, Immanuel Kant, Edmund Husserl, Alfred Tarski, Ludwig Wittgenstein, Willard Van Orman Quine, Saul Kripke, among others.
 Padilla Gálvez is recognized as one of the leading experts of Ludwig Wittgenstein's philosophy in the English and Spanish-speaking world.

-As the co-author of the "Wittgenstein Studien" he has published extensively in the field by focusing on logic-grammatical analysis of language.
-This includes such topics as history of logic and mathematics (Kurt Gödel), Action, Decision-Making and Forms of Life), Anthropology, language, aesthetics, politics (democracy and terrorism) and practical philosophy.
+He has published extensively in the field by focusing on logic-grammatical analysis of language.
+This includes such topics as history of logic and mathematics (Kurt Gödel), action, decision-making, forms of life, anthropology, language, aesthetics, politics (democracy and terrorism) and practical philosophy.